-The number of persons will be agreed by World Sailing to reflect the number of race areas, Host experience and the final choice of events and equipment for the Qualifier.
+The number of persons will be agreed by World Sailing to reflect the number of race areas, and Host experience.

 Organising Committee Staff, Officials and Volunteers

 The Host will need a large range of experienced, professional staff to manage and deliver the Qualifier.